couchbase-examples/couchbase-tutorials/tutorial/markdown/python/python-langchain-pdf-chat/python-langchain-pdf-chat.md

 ### Add Documents to Vector Store

 We will utilize the vector store created at [Initialize OpenAI and Couchbase Vector Store](#initialize-openai-and-couchbase-vector-store).
-In this we will add the documents using add_documents method of couchbase vector store.
-This method will utilize the OpenAI embeddings to create embeddings(vectors) from text and add it to couchbase documents in the specified collection.
+In this we will add the documents using add_documents method of Couchbase vector store.
+This method will utilize the OpenAI embeddings to create embeddings(vectors) from text and add it to Couchbase documents in the specified collection.

 ```python
 vector_store.add_documents(doc_pages)